trentwirth/trentwirth.github.io/3010/docs/side_quests/week_06.md

-# Week 6 Garden Path: OOP Challenge
+# Week 6 Side Quest: OOP Challenge

 ## Introduction

-Welcome to the Week 6 Garden Path!
+Welcome to the Week 6 Side Quest!
 This week, we challenge you to explore advanced Object-Oriented Programming (OOP) concepts by engaging with inheritance and abstract classes.
 You will be tasked with creating a system of classes that simulate a small ecosystem involving different types of plants.

 ## Task Description